 What comes first?
-Create smaller sub goals for each overarching goal.
+Create smaller sub-goals for each overarching goal.
 Consider where you want to be but remember that place is eventual, not right away.

 In creating sub-goals you are breaking down and continuing the momentum instead of feeling defeated or stagnant.
-With each item you are getting closer, but in a way that is manageable and measurable, rather than overwhelming.
+With each item, you are getting closer, but in a way that is manageable and measurable, rather than overwhelming.

 4. Create a rewards system.

 We are human, and sometimes we need incentives to keep going.
-If applicable, create a rewards system based upon your goals.
+If applicable, create a rewards system based on your meaningful goals.
 Give yourself a celebration or little ‘gift’ (extrinsic or intrinsic) for when you reach a certain point.
 (Remember: The focus here is to take pride, not necessarily to ‘gift yourself.’)